 What We Will Need To See For A Vehicle Verification

-- Ownership documents: Certificate of Title, Registration Card, Manufacturer’s Certificate or Statement of Origin (MCO/MSO) or US Government Standard Form (SF) 97-1.
+- Ownership documents: It is helpful to provide an ownership document such as a Certificate of Title, Registration Card, Manufacturer’s Certificate or Statement of Origin (MCO/MSO) or US Government Standard Form (SF) 97-1 as a supporting document for the VIN, but it is not a requirement of the VIN Verification.

 - Vehicle Identification Number (VIN): On vehicles 1970 and newer, we will need to see two VIN.
 We must always see the Primary VIN (located on the windshield) and it must be legible.
 The Secondary VIN is located on the Federal Certification Label (usually located on the left side door frame or door).
 If the Federal Certification Label is missing or illegible, you will be referred to the CHP for the VIN verification.